CHAPTER 6 - TRANSPORT AND KINETICS

 a.
 From initial rate data: The most common way is to determine initial rates, v0, from experimental values of P or S as a function of time.
 Hyperbolic graphs of v0 vs [S] can be fit be fit or transformed as we explored with the different mathematical transformations of the hyperbolic binding equation to determine Kd.
 These included:

 The double-reciprocal plot is commonly used to analyze initial velocity vs substrate concentration data.
 When used for such purposes, the graphs are referred to as Lineweaver-Burk plots, where plots of 1/v vs 1/S are straight lines with slope m = KM/Vmax, and y intercept b = 1/Vmax.
 These plots can not be analyzed using linear regression, however, since that method assumes constant error in the y axis (in this case 1/v) data.
 A weighted linear regression or even better, a nonlinear fit to a hyperbolic equation should be used.
 The Mathcad template below shows such a nonlinear fit.
-In the laboratory, we will use a series of programs developed by W. W. Cleland specifically designed to analyze initial rate data of enzyme catalyzed reactions.
-A rearrangement of the corresponding Scatchard equations in the Eadie-Hofstee plot is also commonly used.
+A rearrangement of the corresponding Scatchard equations in the Eadie-Hofstee plot is also commonly used, especially to visualize enzyme inhibition data as we will see in the next chapter.

 Mathcad 8 - Nonlinear Hyperbolic Fit.
 Vm and Km.